Stewart Moss: Career

 On Broadway, Moss appeared in Seidman and Son (1962).

 Moss's film credits included roles in In Harm's Way (1965) (his film debut), Chubasco (1968), Pendulum (1969), the Hitchcock movie Topaz (1969), Zig Zag (1970), Fuzz (1972), Stacey (1973), Doctor Death: Seeker of Souls (1973), The Bat People (1974), The Last Married Couple in America (1980) and Raise the Titanic (1980).
-He made eight guest appearances on Hogan's Heroes, starring Bob Crane, from 1965 to 1971.
+He made eight guest appearances on Hogan's Heroes from 1965 to 1971.
 He also made two guest appearances on Perry Mason, first as murder victim David Cartwell in the 1964 episode, "The Case of the Paper Bullets," and Dan Swanson in "The Case of the Dead Ringer," in 1966 when star Raymond Burr doubled as Mason and murderer Grimes.
 Moss also appeared in two episodes of Star Trek: The Original Series: "The Naked Time" as Lt.
 Joe Tormolen, and "By Any Other Name" as Hanar.
 He appeared in the TV series The Invaders episode titled "Inquisition" as Hadley Jenkins (1968).
 He also appeared in such TV shows as Wheels, Murder, She Wrote, Hogan's Heroes, Matlock, Riptide, Cagney and Lacey, Magnum, P.I., Barnaby Jones, Baa Baa Black Sheep (in the episode "The Meatball Circus"), The Rockford Files, Cannon, Kojak, The Silent Force, Hawaii Five-O, and Bonanza.
 Moss appeared in two episodes of Cannon: the 1971 episode "Death Chain" as Don Woodard and the 1973 episode "Trial by Terror" as Ross Vernon.

 In 1974, he appeared in the docudrama teleplay The Missiles of October, playing Kenneth O'Donnell, a special assistant to President John F. Kennedy.

 In addition to acting, Moss also wrote and directed.
 He wrote an episode of Trapper John, M.D. called "Old Man Liver", and he directed a stage production of Sweet Charity starring Bebe Neuwirth.
 He won a Drama-Logue Award for directing the stage production of The Shadow Box at Theatre East.